EmmanuelAweJr/LetsGoToTheMovies2/README.md

 > Goal 1: Comparative Analysis:  To include specific attributes or details provided that can be used in creating the comparative analysis that is necessary.
 >
 > Attributes
-> The Attributes for analysis are: Movie Rank, Genre, Year, Runtime, Rating, Votes, Revenue and Metascore
+> The Attributes for analysis are: Rank, Year, Runtime, Rating, Votes, Revenue and Metascore
 >
 > Goal 2: Conduct linear regression analysis on an attribute of choice: Metascore